How to Relieve Sciatica Pain With Home Remedies

 What causes sciatica?

-Sciatica is caused by pressure on the on the sciatic nerve, usually due to a herniated disc.
+Sciatica is caused by pressure on the sciatic nerve, usually due to a herniated disc.
 This is where a disc develops a tear or crack and bulges into the spinal canal, causing irritation.
 For a clear comparison, many liken the sensation to the nerve pain that you experience if you have toothache.

 When it comes to flare ups, there are a number of lifestyle factors that can exacerbate or trigger sciatica nerve pain; to name just a few: